 If you are a beginner and want one functional and economical stone, buy the synthetic, comfortable and durable Silicar Rotmarke.

 A scythe finished with a finer grit cuts with less force.
 However, when the scythe is too blunt, the fine stone is not able to remove enough material to create a quality edge.
-In this case it would be ideal to use coarser stone first and follow with finer stone to finisht the edge.
+In this case it would be ideal to use coarser stone first and follow with a finer stone to finish the edge.
 In practice, however, this is usually not done.
 When the scythe stops cutting easily using a finer stone, people usually switch to using a coarser one.
 If even with a coarser one it does not cut well enough, it is necessary to peen the scythe.

 If you appreciate the pleasant feeling of the touch and the sound when honing, choose a combination of two natural stones.
 Coarser French Saurat and finer Slovak Rozsutec.
 These are traditional stones with a long history and are now popular all over the world.
 Effective use of the Rozsutec requires a really fine peened blade.